BMwendwaM/BMwendwaM/README.md

 ### 💡 Vision & Drive
 I believe in the power of technology to **empower communities**.
-My aim is to **grow as a backend engineer**, master new tools, and build systems that are scalable, reliable, and beneficial to society.
+My aim is to **grow as a backend engineer**, master new tools and build systems that are scalable, reliable and beneficial to society.

 ---